 a washer or thin strip of material used to align parts, make them fit, or reduce wear.

-But this doesn’t mean that Kubernetes won’t be able to run Docker-formatted containers.
-Both containerd and CRI-O can run Docker-formatted (actually OCI-formatted) images, they just do it without having to use the
+This doesn’t mean that Kubernetes can’t run so-called Docker-formatted containers.
+Both containerd and CRI-O can run Docker-formatted and OCI-formatted images in Kubernetes; they can do it without having to use the

 docker command or the Docker daemon.